-20. I-579 Cap Park Project
+19. I-579 Cap Park Project

 In 2019, construction began on the I-579 Cap Urban Connector Project (the Cap Project).
-The project consists of the construction of a new "cap" structure spanning over a portion of I-579 Crosstown Boulevard to create a three-acre urban park.
-Multiple partners are involved in the project with the City of Pittsburgh holding the construction contracts, the Pennsylvania Department of Transportation providing construction management and oversight, and the Authority providing the design, funding, and administration services for the project.
-The total construction cost of the project is anticipated to be \$32 million, with grants being provided from the US Department of Transportation through FHWA (TIGER VIII), along with funding from state and local governmental entities, including the Authority, and multiple foundations.
-In 2020 and 2019, revenues for the construction of the I-579 Cap Project totaled \$16,033,768 and \$5,315,647, respectively.
-Upon completion, the Cap Project will be owned, programmed, and maintained by the City of Pittsburgh.
+A new "cap" structure that spanned over a portion of I-579 Crosstown Boulevard was constructed and a new three-acre City park was created.
+The City of Pittsburgh is the owner of the project and held the construction contracts, the Pennsylvania Department of Transportation provided construction management and oversight, and the Authority provided the design, funding, and administration services for the project.
+The total construction cost of the project is \$32 million, with grants being provided from the US Department of Transportation through FHWA (TIGER VIII), along with funding from state and local governmental entities, including the Authority, and multiple foundations.
+In 2021 and 2020, revenues for the construction of the I-579 Cap Project totaled \$4.8 million and \$16 million, respectively.
+The City has named the park the Frankie Pace Park.
+A ribbon cutting was held in November 2021.